KishorShutihar/regex-for-different-sites/README.md

 # regex-for-different-sites

- This regex captures the VIDEO LINK from url and SATISFIES for following links of Youtube:
+ This regex not only satisfies for following links of youtube but also captures the videoid from the url:

 https://www.youtube.com/watch?v=DFYRQ_zQ-gk&feature=featured